bhopkins332/Data-Analysis-Portfolio/README.md

 ## Projects

+### 2014 Michigan Basketball Analysis
+- Data analysis and visualization project in which I analyzed shooting statistics and created an interactive dashboard for the 2014 Michigan Men's baskteball team that won the Big Ten Conference championship.
+- Data was accessed via a SQL query of a public database on Big Query; dashboard was created via Power BI.
+- The clear takeaway from this analysis is that field goal percentage has a great impact on overall performance, and when the 2014 Wolverines shot over 43% on any given day, they were heavily favored to win the game.

 ### Chelsea FC Transfer Analysis
 - Data analysis and visualization project completed using Power BI that analyzes transfer market data of my favorite soccer team, Chelsea FC, from 2015-2018.
 - Imported data from an online transfer mareket database (https://www.transfermarkt.us/) into Power BI, cleaned data via Power Query and created measures with DAX expressions.